viperleed/viperleed/doc/content/basics/tensor_leed.rst

 The individual pertubations to the reference structure may be (arbitrary combinations of) geometrical  displacements, changes in the vibrational amplitudes or chemical substitutions.
-As tensor LEED approach is based on first-order pertubation theory approach, we can treat these pertubations on an atom-by-atom basis with the resulting amplitude changes being considered linearly independent.
+As tensor LEED is based on first-order pertubation theory approach, we can treat these pertubations on an atom-by-atom basis with the resulting amplitude changes being considered linearly independent.